Frequently Asked

 Why is the app iPad-first?

 The iPhone market has several Proxmox apps.
 The iPad doesn't.
-We thought that was a gap worth filling: a proper three-column split view, long-press context menus, big tap targets — a touch-native tool designed for the size, not a phone UI stretched to 11 inches.
+We thought that was a gap worth filling: tab navigation across cluster/nodes/VMs/LXC/storage with drill-down detail views, long-press context menus, big tap targets, and a distinctive dark terminal-inspired aesthetic — a touch-native tool designed for the size, not a phone UI stretched to 11 inches.
 An iPhone companion is on the roadmap (push notifications, widgets, quick actions) but won't ship as a full management tool.

 Will there be a Mac version?